Do you have a plan for how you’ll help your kids prepare for sex education classes?

 There’s been a lot of sniggering and stupid jokes and inappropriate comments about periods.
 And I’m not going to lie – 99% of it has come from me.
 Flea just rolls her eyes and waits for me to grow up.

+But knowing how to prepare your child for sex education classes in school isn’t always easy.
+For many of us, such classes are a far off memory.
 I have fond memories of my class being taken into the school TV room when I was in my last year of junior school, to watch an episode of “Living and Growing” – I say watching, but I think most of us spent the session staring at our shoes in mute horror.